umedjankabiri/CodeWars/README.md

-All exercise of CodeWars will be here!
+# All exercises of CodeWars will be here!